Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Weather in Sumatra

-Monsoon season begins in September (in north Sumatra) or October (in west and south Sumatra), which can cause flooding and disruption to public transport.
+Wet season (September to January): The monsoon starts in September (in north Sumatra) or October (in west and south Sumatra), which can cause flooding and public transport disruption.

 Altitude differences

-In the highlands of Sumatra, temperatures are more moderate.
+In highland areas such as Berastagi, temperatures are more moderate.
 They’re likely to range between 20 and 28 °C depending upon the weather and the altitude.

 Backpacking Sumatra: How many days do you need in Sumatra?